 The biolinguist Eric Lenneberg worked on this question and the critical period hypothesis showed that the perfect time for learning a 2nd mother tongue is between 2 years old and the start of puberty.
 If you’re interested in this sort of thing, we recommend you check out his work even though the theory still remains somewhat disputed.

 As you saw earlier, there are plenty of good reasons for learning Spanish as early as possible.
 You have to make the decision on whether you’d like to teach them yourself or enlist the help of an expert.
+Either way you will need a plan for learning Spanish, as without one, it can be a difficult and lonely task.

 Your child will thank you for teaching them Spanish.
 (Source: stock.tookapic.com)